drylikov/silex_capsule/README.md

-# Silex Capsule Service Provider
+# Silex Capsule Service Provider.

 _Note: This repository is no longer maintained, as the Silex has ended in favour of Symfony 4 Flex._